-AARCH is headquartered in historic Keeseville, New York, in the former company office building of the Ausable Horse Nail Company.
+AARCH is headquartered in historic Keeseville, New York, in the former office building of the Ausable Horse Nail Company.
 The circa 1850 stone building is listed on the National Register of Historic Places as part of Keeseville’s large historic district.
-Adjacent to the office building is an 1849 stone mill, also owned by AARCH.
+Adjacent to the office building is an 1849 stone mill.
 This is a rare surviving group of mid-19th century, water-powered, industrial buildings, which were once the heart of Keeseville’s booming horse nail manufacturing industry.

-AARCH is currently working to find a new owner for the Stone Mill and has undertaken a project to create a new public waterfront park on an adjacent property.
+AARCH has also undertaken a project to create a new public waterfront park on an adjacent property along the Ausable River.